| | |

 If not using diamond crystal kosher salt, reduce the amount by half.

-No dried mushrooms? – if you absolutely can’t find dried mushrooms, you can use mushroom powder (1-2 teaspoons).
+No dried mushrooms? – if you can’t find dried mushrooms, use shiitake mushroom powder (1-2 teaspoons).

-No brown sugar? – sub another granulated sugar such as coconut sugar or cane sugar.
+No brown sugar? – coconut sugar works well.

 6 Comments